 - 1. Refer to Figures 06A, 06B, and 06C for layout and grounding details.
-Refer to Figure 12 for general notes regarding pump station installation. - It is the UCF Project Manager's responsibility to coordinate start-up/commissioning with an independent testing service.
+Refer to Figure 12 for general notes regarding pump station installation. - 2.
+It is the UCF Project Manager's responsibility to coordinate start-up/commissioning with an independent testing service.
 UES shall witness the start-up test and be forwarded the results via the UCF Project Manager prior to start of service.

-Metering requirements will be determined at a later date on an individual basis as needed.
+Metering requirements will be determined on an individual basis as needed.

 - 1. Coordination of each wastewater service with UES is important for the success of the project. - 2.
-At the 50% Construction Document Phase the following shall be shown on plans and reviewed with UES: - Design flows, diversity factors, and method of computation - Methodology used for the diversity factors - Proposed routing of wastewater service from eampus main distribution to the building to wastewater main

-All included Figures identified by UCF for the service type.
+At the 50% Construction Document Phase the following shall be shown on plans and reviewed with UES: - Design flows, diversity factors, and method of computation - Methodology used for the diversity factors - Proposed routing of wastewater service from building to wastewater main - All included Figures identified by UCF for the service type.
 Designer shall identify any aspects of the Figure that cannot or will not be provided.